By Rachel Carrell

 What is the Koru Ethos?

-One thing that makes a Koru Kids Home Nursery extra special is the Koru Ethos that guides how our childminders care for children and help them to explore the world around them.
+One thing that makes a Koru Kids Home Nursery extra special is the Koru Ethos.
+This Ethos guides how our childminders care for children and help them to explore the world around them.
 Our unique approach is weaved into our candidate selection process, our training, our community, how we support our childminders in running their home nurseries, and the core values of how we run our own business.

 So, let's get straight into it.
 What is the Koru Ethos all about?
 The Koru Ethos is centered around play, and the importance of intrinsic motivation and self regulation as opposed to coercive control.
 Parents value both academic success and mental health, and they're not willing to sacrifice one for the other – they want to give their child tools they can use their whole life long to flourish on their own unique path, whatever that might be.
 Parents also deeply care that their child can be a positive force for good in the world, connected to the community and lifting up others as well as themselves.
 That's what we all want, and that's what we're after with the Koru Ethos.